• Skip to primary navigation

 Over the past few months, I've noticed an explosion of interest in canning, preserving and dehydrating food.
 And for good reason.

 Canning is a great way to enjoy healthy, nutritious foods throughout the year.
-It allows you to preserve everything your garden has to offer throughout the year and it allows you to take advantage of great offers from the farmers market.
+It allows you to preserve everything your garden has to offer throughout the year, and it allows you to take advantage of great offers from the farmers' market.

 What's Inside the Ball Complete Book of Home Preserving

 As expected from a book like this, it includes many recipes (400+) for a large variety of canned products to make right at home in your kitchen.
-What makes this book such an invaluable resource to my homestead kitchen though, is all the extra information packed into these pages.
+What makes this book such an invaluable resource to my homestead kitchen, though, is all the extra information packed into these pages.

-You’ll find detailed information on the basics of canning plus each step of the food preservation process.
+You’ll find detailed information on the basics of canning, plus each step of the food preservation process.
 (You'll also find it on my Autumn Off Grid Reading List.)

-3 Reasons This is my Favorite Canning Book
+3 Reasons This is My Favorite Canning Book

-The 2020 edition of the Ball Complete Book of Home Preserving, edited by Judi Kingry and Lauren Devine is my favorite canning book for several reasons.
+The 2020 edition of the Ball Complete Book of Home Preserving, edited by Judi Kingry and Lauren Devine, is my favorite canning book for several reasons.

 First, it's great for beginners because it includes detailed sections on